Board & Staff

-Samantha has transitioned from 13 years of owning and managing a retail garden business into the role of executive director with The O’Hara Commons.
+Samantha transitioned from 13 years of owning and managing a retail garden business into the role of executive director with The O’Hara Commons.
 She brings with her a rich understanding of our local community, a passion for sustainable living and a lifetime dedicated to education.
-Samantha has lived and gardened in the Bitterroot Valley for over 19 years and is always finding a way to spend as much time as possible, everyday, outside surrounded by nature.
+Samantha has lived and gardened in the Bitterroot Valley since 1998 and is always finding a way to spend as much time as possible, everyday, outside surrounded by nature.
 Every year Samantha fills her garden with enough to feed all who visit and has always been fortunate that the deer, the rabbits, the birds and the insects have always been well mannered.
 Her motto: Let no question go unanswered.

 Samantha O'Byrne, Executive Director